jparrett/stock-analysis/WrittenReport.md

   ![VBA_Challenge_2018.png](/Resources/VBA_Challenge_2018.png)
   [VBA_Challenge_2018.png](/Resources/VBA_Challenge_2018.png)

-The original code consisted of nexted for statements to run through the data.
+The original code consisted of nested `for` statements to run through the data.
 ![OriginalCode.png](/Resources/OriginalCode.png)

-For the refractored code, a stock ticker index array was complied.
+For the refractored code, a stock ticker index array was utilized.
 This led to a cleaner and more efficient run of the data.
 ![RefractorCode.png](/Resources/RefractorCode.png)

 ## Summary:
--What are the advantages or disadvantages of refactoring code?
+- What are the advantages or disadvantages of refactoring code?

-The advantages of refractoring code is that the code is more efficient and written cleaner.
+ - The advantages of refractoring code is that the code is more efficient and written cleaner.
-The disadvantages of refractoring code is that the code can be more complicated to read and more notes are necessary to document the steps.
+ - The disadvantages of refractoring code is that the code can be more complicated to read and more notes are necessary to document the steps.

--How do these pros and cons apply to refactoring the original VBA script?
+- How do these pros and cons apply to refactoring the original VBA script?

-The refractored code was significantly quicker at processing the data.
-The ability to write an array based on the ticker index variable was harder to understand and took more time to write.
+  - The refractored code was significantly quicker at processing the data.
+  - The ability to write an array based on the ticker index variable was more difficult to understand and took more time to write.